 Wiveliscombe in Somerset: Well where do you start?
 Often described in the glossy tourist brochures (I jest – there are no glossy tourist brochures!) as ‘The Gateway to Exmoor, nestling in an amphitheatre of glorious surrounding hills’.
 Instead what we find is that all that collective sh*te from those glorious surrounding hills (and by heck […]

-I’ve lived in Nailsea most of my life and like everyone else below the age of 20, can’t wait to get the **** out.
-In the last 5 years they’ve bit more old folks homes than actual houses so walking the streets makes you think you’ve wandered onto the set for the next season of […]
+I’ve lived in Nailsea most of my life and like everyone else below the age of 20, can’t wait to get hell out of the place.
+In the last 5 years they’ve bit more old folks homes than actual houses so walking the streets makes you think you’ve wandered onto the set for the next […]

 Frome used to be a cute place to visit years ago.
 Not now.
 Now it’s been ******** with Londoners and their feral children.
 Everywhere you go you will smell them.
 One of the worst things is the monthly “market” where people lose all ability to drive and park for one day.
 They will park on […]